 - Izea*-Izea offers both an ad network and sponsored post opportunities.
 The direct offers are the best and they pay well and fast in my experience!
 I only do the posts that let me try the product.

 - Linquia-This is on a Pay Per Click (PPC) payment system so, for example, you could make $150 for a post or $20.
 Not a huge fan of the user-friendliness of their set up or the PPC system.
 I feel like I’d have to annoy my readers with links to hit my max earning potential and that’s just not my style.
 At this point, I don’t do campaigns with them based on the setup.

 - SITS Girls (Massive Sway)-I’ve yet to do an actual campaign with them but they do offer a few opportunities and have a great private Facebook Group for members that’s a great resource for all things blogging.

 - Sverve-Just joined this one so can’t say what I think just yet!

 - Collective Bias-Upside: A ton of opportunities.
 I’m new to their group and have yet to do a campaign.
 Downside: A lot of their campaigns are for products I wouldn’t normally buy (a lot of processed foods).

 What Should I Charge for Sponsored Posts?

-People tend to be secretive about this but it seems the industry standard is to charge $10 per 10k page views.
+People tend to be secretive about how to charge when you’re Blogging as a Business but the industry standard is to charge $10 per 10k page views.
 So if you get 250k page views a month, you charge $250.
-If they want you to share to specific social media multiple times, you might be able to charge more depending on what they’d like you to do.
+Social Media shares can be priced separately.
+If the brand/company wants you to share to specific social media multiple times, you’ll be able to charge more depending on what they’d like you to do.

 - If a company writes and ask you to work for publicity, RUN!
 It’s never worth it.
 The most difficult companies to work with in my experience are always the ones who aren’t paying me.